thaliaarchi/notes/wspace/nebula2_architecture.md

 ## Architecture

+Languages can be defined and dynamically registered with the Nebula API.
+They have their own syntax(es), intermediate language dialect(s), and incremental transformation passes between arbitrary dialects.
+Most languages will be able to serve as a frontend or a backend, using incremental transformations that lower to or raise from common dialects.

 ### Language API

-A language can be defined with Nebula APIs and has
+**Syntax**: The concrete syntax trees represent program sources losslessly, including comments and whitespace, and position information is maintained through all phases.
+It also has utilities for token scanning and for parsing of prefix code grammars.

+### Dialects

+- Memory models
+  - Stack
+  - Memory buffer
+  - Registers
+- Data types
+  - Lazy thunk expressions

 ### Mixed-dialect IR

-A language can be defined and dynamically registered with its own syntax(es), including accurate location tracking in all phases; intermediate language dialect(s); and incremental transformation passes between arbitrary dialects.
-Most languages will be able to serve as a frontend or a backend, using incremental transformations that lower to or raise from common dialects.

 Dialects decouple control flow, data flow, and memory models, to support diverse representations.
 The core data flow dialects will include an SSA-based IR, that